New user tutorial with QEMU

 $ python3 -m http.server --directory .

-Switch back to your original terminal, and run the following command so we can launch our virtual machine.
+Switch back to your original terminal, and run the following command to launch our virtual machine.
 By default, QEMU will print the kernel logs and systemd logs to the terminal while the operating system boots.
 This may take a few moments to complete.

 $ qemu-system-x86_64 \